Separate Tables: Revivals

-Among stage revivals of the piece are Peter Hall's production at the Albery in London in 1993 with Patricia Hodge and Peter Bowles in the principal roles, and one by the Royal Exchange Theatre, Manchester in 2006 using the text of Rattigan's alternative draft, with the Major's lapse as a gay one.
+Among stage revivals of the piece are Peter Hall's production at the Albery in London in 1993 with Patricia Hodge and Peter Bowles in the principal roles, and one by the Royal Exchange Theatre, Manchester in 2006 using the text of Rattigan's alternative draft, with the Major's lapse as a homosexual one.

-Film adaptations
+Adaptations

 The 1958 film, with a few extra parts, was adapted for the screen by Rattigan.
 It starred Rita Hayworth, Deborah Kerr, David Niven, Burt Lancaster and Wendy Hiller.
 John Schlesinger directed a television film version in 1983, with Julie Christie and Alan Bates as the two couples, with Claire Bloom as Miss Cooper and Irene Worth as Mrs Railton-Bell.

+The plays were adapted for television in 1970 as part of the BBC Play of the Month anthology series by Hugh Whitemore.
+It starred Geraldine McEwan as Sibyl Railton Bell and Anne Shankland, Eric Porter as Major Pollock and John Malcolm and Annette Crosbie as Pat Cooper.
+Cathleen Nesbitt, who played the role of Lady Matheson in the 1958 film adaptation, resumed the role in this adaptation as well.